NarenMasterofInfinity/Auditory-Attention-Decoding-using-EEG/README.md

 3. make your changes here and commit.
 4. git push origin branch_name.
 5. In the UI, create a pull request to the main branch.

+Helper Module:
+1. "helper/" contains all necessary functions to work with the DTU dataset.
+2. Read helper documentation for any query.
+3. Run test_helper.py to make sure everything works as expected.
+Make sure that the 'PREPROC_DIR' path is properly set in that file.